 As such, it's an excellent place for people to go to get in touch with their spiritual side.
-For visitors wanting photographs, on the other hand, the view from the pavilion on the summit is especially sublime in the early morning.
+On the other hand, for visitors wanting photographs, the view from the pavilion on the summit is especially sublime in the early morning.

 It takes about 2.5 hours to get to the entrance of Mitsutogeyama from Shinjuku by special express train, so a day trip is very much within the realm of possibility!

 10. Mt.
 Fuji 5th Stage Okuniwa: A view so breathtaking, even a Tengu came for a visit!

 The recommended scenic viewpoint around the 5th stage of Mt.
 Fuji is called Okuniwa, or Tengu's Yard, taken from the legend that speaks of a Tengu (a legendary creature in Japanese folklore) visiting the place because of the magnificent view it offers.

 There's a torii gate here dedicated to that Tengu, and it complements the natural landscape very well in pictures!
 The area here is quite flat, making the hiking route leading to Okuniwa easy enough for even beginner mountain climbers.
 Please give it a go and be rewarded with the ultimate photo opportunity at the end of your trek!